GuruRAM/NBullet-Hell/nbullet-hell-ui/Story.md

 Balin has never been seen ever after...
 Or did he?
 ...

-THE END
+THE ENDBalin has prevailed.
-- Cheerful music

-##Defeat epilogue:
-The heroic attack of brave warriors was in vain.
-Vessels have been defeated.
-Balin has preveil.
-The human civization has been wiped our from the face of the Univers and has never been seen after...
+The human civilization has been wiped out from the face of the Universe and has never been seen after...

 THE END
 - Sad music